Henrywest11/Residence-Visa/README.md

     <li>Trade license or sponsor-related documentation</li>
 </ul>

 <p>Having this information organized ensures that customer service representatives can verify your case quickly and accurately.
-This step also minimizes the risk of providing incomplete or inconsistent details that could further delay resolution.</p> <p>For companies or individuals operating in financial districts, consulting with <a href="https://maps.app.goo.gl/zxxQ5RT9zPMGDAPr6" target="_blank"><strong>Business Setup Consultants in Dubai</strong></a> can help navigate complex requirements, particularly when visas involve business sponsorships or corporate compliance.</p>
+This step also minimizes the risk of providing incomplete or inconsistent details that could further delay resolution.</p>

 <h2>Step 2: Access the official UAE customer service channels</h2>